moonstreet/moonstreet/content/about.md

 menu = "main"
 +++

+Moonstreet is the name of the street where I live, together with my lovely girlfriend and all sorts of laptops and computers.

-This is a blog about Automation and CyberSecurity.
-It is run by us, Miranda and Jacqueline.
-For this blog we make use of the following techniques:
+These are my notes about Automation, Devops and SRE.
+I use the following techniques:

 - [Hugo](https://gohugo.io/), a static site generator
 - [Github](https://github.com), for version control